tsbalogun97/TheDartGame/readme.md

 There is a reset button to reset the game.
 There is an alert that states who won each round.

+<h1>BUILT WITH</H1>
+Html
+JavaScript
+CSS

+<h1>FUTURE UPDATES</h1>
+The game is still developing; meaning more robust features will be added.
+Some of the features will include the actual animation throwing the dart.
+The toasty character will appear on each side of the screen when both players miss their shots.
+A timer will be added for each round.
+Game modes such as easy, hard, and beast mode will be added.
+An option to pick different dart boards to choose from will be implemented.

+<h1>SUPPORT</h1>
+Contributions, issues, and feature requests are welcome!
+Give a ⭐️ if you like this project!

 This is a link to a website that inspires me to do this game https://thedartsgame.sourceforge.net/